10 Ways to Stretch Your Tank of Gas

-It’s true that the heavier your car is, the more it’ll cost to run it.
+You’ve been told that the more weight you have in your car, the more it’ll cost to run it.

-I struggle with this one, especially on really hot and humid days, but running the air conditioner uses a lot of gas, so you should run it as little as you can.
+I’m a big lover of air conditioning and my ac is my favorite companion, especially on those hot and humid days, but running the air conditioner uses a lot of gas, so you should turn it off as often as you can.

 Use Cruise Control

 Believe it or not, using cruise control can save gas.
-If you travel out on the open road a lot, staying at a constant speed will save fuel.
+If you travel out on the open road a lot, staying at a constant speed will help you save fuel.

 Plan to Leave For Trips Early

-If you’re taking a trip, hit the road early when traffic is light so that you don’t have to stop and start.
-And you can go an extra step and plan to stop for meals when traffic is heavy so that you’re not just sitting there wasting gas.
+When you’re planning your trip, try to leave as early as you can when there isn’t much traffic so that you don’t have to stop and start.
+Oh, and if you need to stop for food, try to do when traffic is heavy so that you’re not sitting in traffic and wasting gas.

 Don’t Rev Your Engine

 Avoid revving your engine and then quickly shutting it off because it wastes gas.
-What it also foes is pumps raw gas into the cylinder walls which can wash away a film of oil that protects the cylinders and in turn will increase wear on your engine.
+What it also does is pump raw gas into the cylinder walls which can wash away a film of oil that protects the cylinders and that will increase the wear on your engine.

 Check Your Tires